-Enter a new kind of interface, in fact it’s hardly an interface at all.
+Enter a new kind of interface, in fact it's hardly an interface at all.
 These are truly natural, intuitive technologies that respond to our gestures, touch and eye movements.
-Just think about how users are already using voice apps to ask for directions, dictate a text, or to make a phone call.
+Just think about how we're already using our voices to ask for directions, dictate a text, or to make a phone call.

 Wearables and sensor technology are just at the cusp of being a part of our everyday lives.
 Sure, Google Glass may have flopped upon its first release, but timing is everything, and now we are ready.
-Tech analysts forecast that 4.9B connected objects will be in use in 2015, up 30% from last year (Gartner, November 2014).
+Tech analysts forecast that 4.9B connected objects will be in use from 2015, up 30% from 2014 (Gartner, November 2014).